EIM02530 - Employment Income: arrears of pay and awards under the Equal Pay Act 1970

 Compensation or arrears of pay?

 Some employers may describe the award as “compensation” and refuse to accept that payments are earnings.
 Do not accept these claims.
 The character of the aggregated payments does not change when paid as a lump sum.
 You should ask the employer to provide for all available information to substantiate the claim.
-(This text has been withheld because of exemptions in the Freedom of Information Act 2000)
+(This content has been withheld because of exemptions in the Freedom of Information Act 2000)